 If the stock rises, then the value of the LEAP will rise along with it.
 With some LEAPs, there's nearly a one-to-one correlation between the stock price's move and the corresponding change in the option's value.
 But because exercising the LEAP requires that you put up additional money, the LEAP's value will always be less than the current stock price -- sometimes much less.

-For instance, say you wanted to buy the stock with the highest market capitalization in each of the 10 major industry groups that Standard and Poor's breaks out.
+For instance, say you wanted to buy stocks from among the top 5 biggest stocks by market cap in each of the 10 major industry groups that Standard and Poor's breaks out.
+Below is a selection of those stocks.
 Compare the cost of buying shares outright versus what you'd have to pay to buy LEAPs on all those stocks:

 Recent Share Price

 Recent Option Cost